 Above prices usually include unlimited mileage, taxes and a mandatory minimum insurance fee of 1000 yen per day that covers damage, injury and liability, but does not cover non-operation fees resulting from damage to the car.
 Cars are supposed to be returned with a full tank of gasoline, however, some outlets offer reasonable rates for re-tanking cars at the outlet.
 Payment can be made by credit card or sometimes by cash.

 Most rental car outlets allow cars to be dropped off in a different location.
 If the drop-off location is relatively close, some companies will not charge any additional fee, but if the location is further away, a drop-off fee will be charged.
 Details depend on each company, but the fees tend to be quite high for large distances, e.g. they can be several 10,000 yen for a Tokyo car to be dropped off in Kyoto.
-Note that cars rented inside of Hokkaido cannot be dropped off outside of Hokkaido and vice versa.
+Note that most companies do not allow cars rented inside of Hokkaido to be dropped off outside of Hokkaido and vice versa.

 A variety of supplemental options can be rented with your car such as child seats and snow tires, although snow tires are free of charge in snowy regions of Japan during winter.